Video Tasks

 Background

-Used in conjunction with fit: contain, this will specify the color used to fill any extra space in the output frame.
+Used with fit: contain to specify the color used to fill extra space.
+Specified as a hex color.

 FPS